 What does Hyperemesis Gravidarum feel like?

-Imagine the worst bout of food poisoning you’ve ever had, added to the feeling of being sea sick, on top of anxiety that your baby is being deprived of any nutrients.
+Imagine the worst bout of food poisoning you’ve ever had, the worst hangover you ever added, added to the feeling of being sea sick, on top of anxiety that your baby is being deprived of any nutrients.
 Then imagine that for months on end.
 It’s kind of like that.

 How to survive Hyperemesis Gravidarum – coping mechanisms